akka/akka/akka-docs/src/main/paradox/typed/reliable-delivery.md

 ## Introduction

-Normal @ref:[message delivery reliability](../general/message-delivery-reliability.md) is at-most once delivery, which means that messages may be lost.
+Normal @ref:[message delivery reliability](../general/message-delivery-reliability.md) is at-most-once delivery, which means that messages may be lost.
 That should be rare, but still possible.

-For interactions between some actors that is not acceptable and at-least once delivery or effectively once processing is needed.
+For interactions between some actors, that is not acceptable and at-least-once delivery or effectively-once processing is needed.
 The tools for reliable delivery described here help with implementing that.
-It can't be achieved automatically under the hood without collaboration from the application because confirming when a message has been fully processed is a business level concern.
-Only ensuring that it was transferred over the network or delivered to the mailbox of the actor would not be enough, since it may crash right after without being processed.
+It can't be achieved automatically under the hood without collaboration from the application.
+This is because confirming when a message has been fully processed is a business level concern.
+Only ensuring that it was transferred over the network or delivered to the mailbox of the actor would not be enough, since the actor may crash right before being able to process the message.

 Lost messages are detected, resent and deduplicated as needed.
 In addition, it also includes flow control for the sending of messages to avoid that a fast producer overwhelms a slower consumer or sends messages at